laravel/docs/billing.md

 		//
 	}

 You may also determine if a user has cancelled their subscription, but are still on their "grace period" until the subscription fully expires.
-For example, if a user cancels a subscription on March 5th that was scheduled to end on March 10th, the user is on their "grace period" until March 10th.
+For example, if a user cancels a subscription on March 5th that was originally scheduled to expire on March 10th, the user is on their "grace period" until March 10th.
 Note that the `subscribed` method still returns `true` during this time.

 	if ($user->onGracePeriod()) {
 		//